Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Main Routes of Exposure: Inhalation.
 Skin contact.
 Eye contact.
 Ingestion.

-International Agency for Research on Cancer (IARC): Group 2B - Possibly carcinogenic to humans.
-Inorganic lead compounds are Group 2A - Probably carcinogenic to humans.
+• International Agency for Research on Cancer (IARC): Group 2B - Possibly carcinogenic to humans.
+Note: Inorganic lead compounds are Group 2A - Probably carcinogenic to humans.
+Organic lead compounds are Group 3 -Not classifiable as to its carcinogenicity to humans.

 Inhalation: Take precautions to ensure your own safety before attempting rescue (e.g. wear appropriate protective equipment).
 Move victim to fresh air.

-Skin Contact: Quickly take off contaminated clothing, shoes and leather goods (e.g. watchbands, belts).
+Skin Contact: Quickly take off contaminated clothing, shoes, and leather goods (e.g., watchbands, belts).
 Quickly and gently blot or brush away excess chemical.
-Wash gently and thoroughly with lukewarm, gently flowing water and non-abrasive soap for 5 minutes.
+Wash gently and thoroughly with gently flowing water and non-abrasive soap.
+If irritation continues, get medical attention.

 Eye Contact: Avoid direct contact.
 Wear chemical protective gloves if necessary.
-Immediately flush the contaminated eye(s) with lukewarm, gently flowing water for 5 minutes, while holding the eyelid(s) open.
-If irritation or pain persists, see a doctor.
+Immediately flush the contaminated eye(s) with large amounts gently flowing water occasionally lifting the upper and lower eyelids.
+Get medical attention immediately.

-First Aid Comments: If exposed or concerned, see a doctor for medical advice.
-All first aid procedures should be periodically reviewed by a doctor familiar with the chemical and its conditions of use in the workplace.
+First Aid Comments: If exposed or concerned, see a medical professional for advice.
+All first aid procedures should be periodically reviewed by a medical professional familiar with the chemical and its conditions of use in the workplace.

 Note to Physicians: Some jurisdictions specifically regulate an ingredient of this product and require a complete medical surveillance program.
 Specific information should be sought from the appropriate government agency in your jurisdiction.